Fiberfab: Germany

 A European branch office of Fiberfab was established in Germany.
 The company, which still exists, reports that it was started in 1966 in the Remstal region, near Stuttgart.

 Some European Fiberfab literature from the time the German branch was founded uses the name "Fiberfab Europa".
 That was also the name under which an Aztec was displayed at the 1969 Internationale Automobil-Ausstellung (IAA — International Motor Show).
 The company history uses the name "Fiberfab-Karosserie" (Fiberfab Bodyworks).
 It also says that they were the first to show a glass reinforced plastic (GRP) body at a major European auto show when they appeared at the 1966 Geneva Motor Show.

 Company founder Jörgfrieder Kuhnle was a bodyman who apprenticed at Fiberfab in Santa Clara in the mid-1960s, then relocated to Germany and started Fiberfab there.
 Kuhnle built his own chassis for a Jamaican kit that would take a V8, but quickly switched to selling Aztec kits under license from Fiberfab in the US.

 Fiberfab-Karosserie began to develop their own models, including two GT-style cars, the FT Bonito and the Bonanza, both designed by Kuhnle.
-In 1973 the German company severed its links with the American Fiberfab, moved to Aunstein, and began to make a light utility vehicle called the Sherpa.
+In 1973 the German company severed its links with the American Fiberfab, moved to Auenstein, and began to make a light utility vehicle called the Sherpa.
 Fiberfab GmbH continued to make FT Bonitos until 1981, when they sold the rights to a British Company, ACM.